BrandonJChan/Brandon_Portfolio/README.md

 </p>

-Softwares used: Python (scikit-learn, pandas, numpy), Jupyter Notebooks
+Softwares used: Python (scikit-learn, pandas, numpy), Jupyter Notebooks I developed a personalized Spotify song reccomendation model using the [Spotify Web API](https://developer.spotify.com/documentation/web-api/)

-- Developed a Spotify song reccomendation model using my personal Spotify listening history and integrating it with Spotify's audio features API
+- **The Data** - 5,094 unique songs I listened to in a four-month period
-- The data used was every single song I listening to in a four-month period (5094 different songs), the number of times I played each song, and each song's audio features (danceability, energy, loudness, etc.)
+- **The Features** - each song's popularity and Spotify audio feature values (danceability, energy, loudness, etc.)
-  - Predicted the number of plays for each song
+- **The Goal** - Predicting the the number of times I would play a new song

-- In search of the highest performing model, optimized K-Nearest Neighbors, Ridge, Random Forest, and various Ensemble Regressors for minimizing Mean Squared Error
+- I optimized the hyperparameters for K-Nearest Neighbors, Ridge, Random Forest, and various Ensemble Regressors, and assessed all of their performance on predicting plays
-- Used model to reccomend songs from my "Release Radar" playlist, a Spotify-generated playlist containing recently-released songs
+- I evaluated real-world performance of my reccomendation model by calculating predicted plays from my "Release Radar" playlist, a Spotify-generated playlist containing recently-released songs
-- Based on my enjoyment of the reccomended songs, I would say that I succeeded!
+- Based on how much I love these songs (go bless your ears and listen to The Differnce RIGHT NOW), I would say I've succeeded :)

 <p align="center">
   <img width="900" src="images/spotify_pred.png">